View All

 BFS algorithm starts from a given source vertex and explores the graph layer by layer, examining all the vertices at the same level before descending further.
 It uses a queue data structure to maintain the order of exploration, ensuring that vertices are visited in a breadth first manner.

-Need for the Breadth First Search Algorithm
+What is the Need for Breadth First Search Algorithm?

 There are several reasons why using the BFS algorithm is essential: